Keeping Communication at the Core of Our Strategy

 - Ensure effective communication in a 24/7 operation

 - Reach workers who aren’t sitting at a desk

 - Fully utilize visual communication (for high noise zones)

-Jim was already familiar with The Marlin Company, having been a subscriber to the Marlin workplace poster program, which addresses a wide variety of safety, morale, and customer service issues through visual communication.
+Jim was already familiar with Marlin, having been a subscriber to the Marlin workplace poster program, which addresses a wide variety of safety, morale, and customer service issues through visual communication.
 The Electronic Communication Stations (ECS) were the next step for a facility that operates with state-of-the-art equipment.
 ECS delivers the best of both worlds for CCI—providing Marlin’s expertly produced workplace content while also allowing users to upload, enhance, and schedule their own custom content in just minutes.